subratamazumder/billion-user-app/README.md

 # A Billion User App -ePrescription

-A simple & low cost digital e-Prescription platform which can be used by 3 key parties Patient, Doctor & Pharmacy.
+A simple, low cost, scalable & resilient digital e-Prescription platform which can be used by 3 key parties Patient, Doctor & Pharmacy.
 This platform can support billion users with minimal IT operational cost.

 Could be a usefull model for countries like India where electronic prescription is not available yet for everyone.